Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Related Work

 \section{Related Work}

-\textbf{Long-tailed recognition}~~~ Long-tailed recognition aims to train models on highly class-imbalanced data~\cite{he2009learning,weng2021unsupervised,wang2021contrastive}.
-Existing long-tailed methods, related to our paper, can be categorized into three classes: class re-balancing, logit adjustment and ensemble learning.
-Class re-balancing resorts to re-sampling~\cite{chawla2002smote,guo2021long,huang2016learning,kang2019decoupling} or cost-sensitive learning~\cite{deng2021pml,cao2019learning,zhao2018adaptive,zhang2018online} to balance different classes during model training.
-Logit adjustment~\cite{hong2020disentangling,menon2020long,tian2020posterior} adjusts the output logits of models based on the label frequencies of training data at inference time, so that a large relative margin between head and tail classes is obtained.
-Ensemble-based methods~\cite{guo2021long,xiang2020learning,zhou2020bbn,cai2021ace}, \eg RIDE~\cite{wang2020long}, are based on multiple experts, which seek to capture heterogeneous knowledge, followed by ensemble aggregation.
-More discussions on the difference between our method and RIDE~\cite{wang2020long} can be found in Appendix~\ref{cls_expert_learning_supp}.
-Regarding test-agnostic long-tailed recognition, a very recent study (LADE)~\cite{hong2020disentangling} assumes the prior of test class distributions is available and uses the test prior to post-adjust model predictions.
-In contrast, our method seeks to handle this problem without using any test distribution prior.
+\textbf{Long-tailed recognition}~~~ Existing long-tailed recognition methods, related to our study, can be categorized into three types: class re-balancing, logit adjustment and ensemble learning.
+Specifically, class re-balancing resorts to re-sampling~\cite{chawla2002smote,guo2021long,huang2016learning,kang2019decoupling} or cost-sensitive learning~\cite{cao2019learning,deng2021pml,he2022relieving,zhao2018adaptive} to balance different classes during model training.
+Logit adjustment~\cite{hong2020disentangling,menon2020long,peng2021optimal,tian2020posterior} adjusts models' output logits via the label frequencies of training data at inference time, for obtaining a large relative margin between head and tail classes.
+Ensemble-based methods~\cite{cai2021ace,guo2021long,xiang2020learning,zhou2020bbn}, \eg RIDE~\cite{wang2020long}, are based on multiple experts, which seek to capture heterogeneous knowledge, followed by ensemble aggregation.
+More discussions on the difference between our method and RIDE~\cite{wang2020long} are provided in Appendix~\ref{cls_expert_learning_supp}.
+Regarding test-agnostic long-tailed recognition, LADE~\cite{hong2020disentangling} assumes the test class distribution is available and uses it to post-adjust model predictions.
+However, the true test class distribution is usually unknown a priori, making LADE inapplicable.
+In contrast, our method does not rely on the true test distribution for handling this problem, but presents a novel self-supervised strategy to aggregate skill-diverse experts at test time for test-agnostic class distributions.
+Moreover, some ensemble-based long-tailed methods~\cite{sharma2020long} aggregate experts based on a \emph{labeled} uniform validation set.
+However, as the test class distribution could be different from the validation one, simply aggregating experts on the validation set is unable to handle test-agnostic long-tailed recognition.